Inez Hogan

 Inez Hogan (August 5, 1895 – February 1973) was an American writer and illustrator of children's books, particularly animal stories.
-She was born in Washington, D.C. and attended the Cape Cod School of Art.
-She lived in Provincetown and New York City.
+She was born in Washington, D.C., and attended the Cape Cod School of Art.
+She lived in Provincetown, Massachusetts, and New York City.

+Biography

+Born in Washington, D.C., Hogan spent her early years in the city.
+After the end of World War I, Hogan became an acquaintance of aspiring scenic designer Cleon Throckmorton and other Southern artists later associated with George Cram "Jig" Cook's and Susan Glaspell's Provincetown Players.
+During this period, Hogan became a habitué of The Krazy Kat, an art colony, coffeehouse, and speakeasy located in the back alleys of the nation's Capitol.
+She later permanently relocated to Provincetown, Massachusetts.